Phytoremediation

-Phytoremediation is proposed as a cost-effective plant-based approach of environmental remediation that takes advantage of the ability of plants to concentrate elements and compounds from the environment and to detoxify various compounds.
+Phytoremediation is proposed as a cost-effective plant-based approach of environmental remediation that takes advantage of the ability of plants to concentrate elements and compounds from the environment and to detoxify various compounds without causing additional pollution.
 The concentrating effect results from the ability of certain plants called hyperaccumulators to bioaccumulate chemicals.
 The remediation effect is quite different.
 Toxic heavy metals cannot be degraded, but organic pollutants can be, and are generally the major targets for phytoremediation.
 Several field trials confirmed the feasibility of using plants for environmental cleanup.

 Background

-Other methods of soil remediation are very expensive because they require a much more complicated process.
-The contaminated soil would need to be removed, sent to a laboratory to be cleansed of the toxic metals and then brought back to the site from which it was extracted.
-Phytoremediation is a more cost effective solution.
+Soil remediation is an expensive and complicated process.
+Traditional methods involve removal of the contaminated soil followed by treatment and return of the treated soil.

+Phytoremediation could in principle be a more cost effective solution.
 Phytoremediation may be applied to polluted soil or static water environment.
 This technology has been increasingly investigated and employed at sites with soils contaminated heavy metals like with cadmium, lead, aluminum, arsenic and antimony.
 These metals can cause oxidative stress in plants, destroy cell membrane integrity, interfere with nutrient uptake, inhibit photosynthesis and decrease plant chlorophyll.

-Phytoremediation has been used successfully include the restoration of abandoned metal mine workings, and sites where polychlorinated biphenyls have been dumped during manufacture and mitigation of ongoing coal mine discharges reducing the impact of contaminants in soils, water, or air.
+Phytoremediation has been used successfully in the restoration of abandoned metal mine workings, and sites where polychlorinated biphenyls have been dumped during manufacture and mitigation of ongoing coal mine discharges reducing the impact of contaminants in soils, water, or air.
 Contaminants such as metals, pesticides, solvents, explosives, and crude oil and its derivatives, have been mitigated in phytoremediation projects worldwide.
 Many plants such as mustard plants, alpine pennycress, hemp, and pigweed have proven to be successful at hyperaccumulating contaminants at toxic waste sites.

 Not all plants are able to accumulate heavy metals or organics pollutants due to differences in the physiology of the plant.
 Even cultivars within the same species have varying abilities to accumulate pollutants.